aequchain/aequchain.github.io/README.md

 ## The Complete Transformation

-**aequchain** doesn't merely enhance the current economic system—it could fundamentally transform human civilization.
+**Equidistributed Free Economy (EFE)** doesn't merely enhance the current economic system—it could fundamentally transform human civilization.
 By eliminating poverty mathematically, enabling free access to essential goods and services, aligning economic incentives with environmental sustainability, democratizing economic participation, unleashing human creativity and innovation, and creating pathways for global cooperation, we're building the technical infrastructure for humanity's next evolutionary leap.

 This isn't utopian fantasy—it's pragmatic engineering.
 The mathematics work.
 The technology exists.
 The economic principles are sound.
 The social benefits are logical extensions of structural changes.
 The environmental alignment is natural consequence of proper incentives.

 The vision is comprehensive: a world where every person has guaranteed economic security, meaningful work is chosen not coerced, innovation flourishes without artificial constraints, environmental sustainability is economically optimal, and global cooperation supersedes nationalist competition, quality supersedes quantity, and human potential is maximized rather than constrained.

-**aequchain** represents the bridge between our current reality and this transformed future.
+**Equidistributed Free Economy (EFE)** represents the bridge between our current reality and this transformed future.
 Every line of code, every smart contract, every network node brings us closer to a world where poverty is mathematical impossibility, where creativity and innovation flourish freely, where environmental stewardship is economically natural, and where human dignity is universally guaranteed.

 We're not just building blockchain infrastructure.
 We're constructing the foundation for complete human liberation through technological precision, mathematical guarantee, and collective wisdom.